-- Follow the instructions in the Installation Guide to install the projector using the included mounting equipment. - Leave plenty of space around and under the projector for ventilation, and do not place it on top of or next to anything that could block the vents. - Position the projector within reach of a grounded electrical outlet or extension cord. - If the projector is not mounted, place it on a sturdy, level surface.
+- Place the projector on a sturdy, level surface or install it using a compatible mount. - Leave plenty of space around and under the projector for ventilation, and do not place it on top of or next to anything that could block the vents. - · Position the projector within reach of a grounded electrical outlet or extension cord.